1. Introduction

 The NSC comprises (Part 4, Section 27 of the Act), in addition to the CEO and a person to represent the interests of the general public, a person to represent the local government or administration of an area affected by a matter related to the safety of a controlled facility.
 The Act also requires one member of NSC to be a representative of the RHC, and allows up to eight other members.
 Under Section 27(5) of the Act, the expertise or knowledge required of NSC members must include nuclear safety, other industrial or safety related regulation or a related area.
 ARPANSA will invite nominations of all members of the NSC.

-The recruitment process commences six to nine months prior to the end of a term.
+The recruitment process will typically commence six to nine months prior to the end of a term.
 Before appointing a member to RHC and NSC, the CEO must consult the Council as well as such consumer and environmental groups as the CEO considers appropriate.
 Likewise, before appointments to Council are made, the Minister must consult the CEO as well as such consumer and environmental groups as the Minister considers appropriate.
-The Minister must appoint a Chair for Council and the CEO must appoint a Chair for each of the committees.
+The CEO will typically undertake such consultation in any nomination process and provide informed feedback and advice to the Minister with any nominations received.
+The Minister must appoint a Chair for Council and the CEO must appoint a Chair for each committee.

 2.3 The member to represent the interests of the general public

-The member representing the interests of the general public facilitates the interaction between the advisory bodies and the public.
-The member is expected to report, as a matter of routine at the meetings, on any specific contacts made by members of the public relevant to the functions of the advisory body.
-ARPANSA is responsible for giving the member visibility on its website and for facilitating the interactions.
+The member representing the interests of the general public may represent the views of any representations made to them formally or informally.
+The general public’s interests are represented in order to inform the deliberations of each advisory body, for the purposes of advising the CEO.
+The member is expected to report, as a matter of routine at each meeting, on any specific contacts made by members of the public, or any group, on matters relevant to the functions of the advisory body.

-2.4 Code of Conduct and Conflicts of Interest
+2.4 Code of Conduct, Conflicts of Interest, Security Vetting

-It is expected that members of the advisory bodies will comply with the Australian Public Service Code of Conduct as if they were statutory office holders to which section 13 of the Public Service Act 1999 applied1.
+It is expected that members of the advisory bodies will comply with the Australian Public Service Code of Conduct as if they were statutory office holders to which section 13 of the Public Service Act 1999 applied, including the duty to not disclose official information.[1]

-Where a member engages in conduct which would be considered to be in breach of the Code of Conduct, were it to apply, such conduct will be deemed to constitute ‘misbehaviour’ for the purposes of Regulation 16 (Council members) and Regulation 28 (committee members) and may lead to the member’s appointment being terminated.
+Where a member engages in conduct which would be considered to be in breach of the Code of Conduct, were it to apply, such conduct will be deemed to constitute ‘misbehaviour’ for the purposes of Section 22 of the Regulations (Council members) and Section 34 of the Regulations (committee members) and may lead to the member’s appointment being terminated.

 2.5 Indemnity